gingerich/koach/README.md

   }
 }
 ```
 What's happening here?
-The GreetingsApp component declares its composition to be HelloWorld, thus HelloWorld is said to be a subcomponent of GreetingsApp.
+The GreetingsApp component declares its composition using HelloWorld, thus HelloWorld is said to be a subcomponent of GreetingsApp.
+In this case what we return is a component specification of HelloWorld.

-A step further...
+#### Component Specification
+Declaring a composition using concrete component instance creates tight coupling and must be avoided.
+Instead what we need is an intermediate representation of a component instance.
+This is called a component specification.
+`Component.spec()` is used to create a Specification that describes the component and knows how to make actual instances of that component when needed.

+Back to our earlier example...
 Let's redefine our HelloWorld component to use a configured `greeting` property to create the response.
 We'll also redefine GreetingsApp to supply a custom greeting to HelloWorld.
 ```javascript
 class HelloWorld extends Component {